On the Origin of Quantum Uncertainty

-Is this correspondence just an accident?
+Is this similarity between the undecidability of the halting probability and quantum measurement just an accident?
 It certainly could be as the halting problem appears to pertain to Turing machines with infinite tapes, while quantum systems can be as small as single qubits.
 To study this question, we must first move away from ``the set of all programs of arbitrary length" that we used for Cantor's argument, and look at finite programs of length $n$.
 To do this, let's first review Chaitin's function $\Omega$.
 Say $S$ is the set of all programs and $H$ is the set of all programs that halt.
-Then Chaitin defines \be \Omega=\sum_{s\in H}2^{-|s|} \ee where $|s|$ denotes the size of $s$ (in bits).
-By Kraft's inequality $\Omega$ is a probability\footnote{We must specify here that the programs are {\em self-delimiting}, which means that if a short program halts, we do {\em not} include in $\Omega$ all the programs that have that program as the beginning (so-called ``prefix-free" codes).}, but because $F(s,m)$ does not exist (as we proved earlier), $\Omega$ is uncomputable.
+Then Chaitin defines \be \Omega=\sum_{s\in H}2^{-\vert s\vert}\;, \ee where $\vert s\vert$ denotes the size of $s$ (in bits).
+By Kraft's inequality $\Omega$ is a probability~\footnote{We must specify here that the programs are {\em self-delimiting}, which means that if a short program halts, we do {\em not} include in $\Omega$ all the programs that have that program as the beginning (so-called ``prefix-free'' codes).}, but because $F(s,m)$ does not exist (as we proved earlier), $\Omega$ is uncomputable.
 In fact, it is possible to prove that every bit of the binary representation of $\Omega$ is random, that is, $\Omega$ is not compressible~\cite{Chaitin1998,Chaitin1999}.